By Bernie Barringer

 The areas near the access points get hunted hard, and there are enough hard-working hunters willing to go the extra mile that even the back-in hollows and ridges see some foot traffic and the occasional treestand.
 But the bucks are there and they are found in numbers and size enough to make it worthwhile to elbow yourself right in with the rest.

-A couple times to avoid are the second weekend in November when a youth rifle season adds a lot of pressure to the public areas, and the opening day of rifle season which usually falls just after the middle of the month.
+A couple times to avoid are the youth rifle season which adds a lot of pressure to the public areas, and the opening week of rifle season which usually falls around the middle of the month.
 Over-the-counter tags are a bargain at $225, which allows you to shoot two deer and two turkeys.

 Just a quick look through the Boone & Crockett record book will tell you all you need to know about this area.
 It’s world class when it comes to producing top end bucks.
 While most of the other areas in my top five offer a realistic chance to shoot a mature buck better than you can probably shoot at home, this area offers you a chance to find the photo of a Booner on your scouting camera SD card.